gnoevoy/game_stats/README.md

 For orchestration and scheduling was chosen Google Cloud services over Airflow because:
 - **Lower cost** — Serverless tools like `Cloud Run Jobs` and `Workflows` cost far less than Composer or Astronomer.
 - **Easy deployment** — Running Docker containers in the cloud is simpler than managing Airflow setups.
-- **Right fit** — Airflow is more advanced than needed; retries, env variables, and basic logic are easily handled in Google Cloud or Python.
 - **Native integration** — Works seamlessly with `BigQuery`, `Cloud Storage`, and other Google services.
 - **No maintenance** — Fully managed, scalable, and requires zero infrastructure management.